jazzblue/project_euler/project_euler_28/README.md

     - right diagonal for even side length
     - right diagonal for odd side length

-The details of the algorithm are outlined below in the code comments.
+The details of the algorithm are outlined in the code comments.

 ###How to run